2. The job evaluation process

 The Job Evaluation Questionnaire should be completed for all job evaluation requests including new or existing posts or job evaluation appeals.

-A copy of the Job Evaluation Questionnaire, Job Description and Person Specification and relevant structure chart must be forwarded to the Strategic Lead for Organisational Development and Transformation who will consider the request for a job evaluation to be carried out and convene a job evaluation panel.
+A copy of the Job Evaluation Questionnaire, Job Description and Person Specification and relevant structure chart must be forwarded to the Corporate HR Manager who will consider the request for a job evaluation to be carried out and convene a job evaluation panel.
 The panel will not evaluate a post if information or documentation is incomplete.

 Requests for re-evaluation/evaluation will be considered on the basis of the documentary evidence submitted.

 The job evaluation panel will assess the documentation taking into consideration the original job evaluation questionnaire if there is one and the points factor levels originally awarded.